tesshuflower/samples/policy/README.md

 #### Restore PolicySet

+To restore a backup on `managed-4` cluster, add the `acm-app-restore=<backup_name>` label to the `managed-4` cluster.
+The `acm-app-restore` label is going to place the restore policy on `managed-4` cluster and restore the <backup_name> passed as a value for the restore label.

+<b>Important:</b>
+- Since the `acm-app-restore` results in this policy to be applied to any cluster with this label, you may update the `acm-app-restore-placement` rule and add a second matching rule to match only `managed-4` cluster.
+In this way this restore policy targets only `managed-4`.
+- Alternatively, you may want to remove the `acm-app-restore` label from the managed cluster after the restore is completed.
+This will clean up the OADP operator installation though on the managed cluster, if the OADP operator was not available on the cluster at the time of the restore and it was installed by this policy.

 If you need to restore `pacman` application running on `managed-4` cluster and want to restore `mysql` on `managed-5`, you can apply the restore policy set and use 2 different namespaces:

 1. To restore a backup on `managed-4` cluster:
 - add the `acm-app-restore=<backup_name>` label to the `managed-4` cluster.
-The `acm-app-restore` label is going to place the restore policy on `managed-4` cluster and restore the <backup_name> passed as a value for the restore label.
+- update `acm-app-restore-placement` rule to match `managed-4` cluster only.